 We know that tai chi is considered one of the three main internal martial arts along side Xingyiquan and Baguazhang.
 In a rare instance in martial arts history, an advanced practitioner of Xingyi and Bagua also took up the study of Tai Chi and developed Sun style tai chi which showcases the influence of all three arts in a single form.

-Sun style tai chi was founded by internal martial arts expert Sun Lutang.
+Sun style tai chi is an internal martial art founded by expert Sun Lutang.
 The style is characterized by smooth, circular movements, medium to high postures, and relatively gentle transitions between poses without issuing of force.
 The Sun sword form, short form, and 73 movement long form are the most common forms practiced.

 To understand the originality of Sun style tai chi we need to understand the expansive internal arts experience of its founder, Sun Lutang.
 We are going to start there, then talk about and show video examples of the most practiced forms, Then we’ll end with resources to expand your knowledge of Sun tai chi or get you started with your learning.